Eating Chocolate During Breastfeeding – Is It Good or Bad?

 - Should You Avoid Chocolate-mixed foods?

-Women generally have cravings during their pregnancy, when the craving for chocolate may go beyond its normal potential then and immediately after delivery.
+Women generally have different cravings during pregnancy, which further intensify after delivery.
+Some mothers experience unexpected cravings while some find themselves not getting enough of their favourite foods.
+One such craving is for chocolate.
 While indulging in a little bit of chocolate can be great for you, is it good for your baby?
 Breastfeeding mothers are usually wary of everything that they eat in order to avoid exposing their baby to something that might be harmful.
-So, the question is whether eating chocolate during breastfeeding is good or not?
+So, the question is, can breastfeeding moms eat chocolate?
 Should you be concerned?
+Read on to find out.

 Can Chocolate Be Eaten When Breastfeeding?

 There is no harm in eating chocolate when breastfeeding, but you will need to do so in moderation.
-If you notice the consistency of your baby’s stool has changed or find that he has gas problems, you will need to curb your intake until you have weaned your little one.
+If you notice the consistency of your baby’s stool has changed or that he has gas problems, you may need to curb your intake until you have weaned your little one.

 Ingredients of Chocolate